This post may contain affiliate links. Please read my disclosure and privacy policy.

 Do I have to use rolled oats?

-You can probably add in coconut flour or almond flour, instead, but I haven’t had the chance to test those yet.
-Try adding cottage cheese to my coconut flour pancakes or almond flour pancakes, if you feel like experimenting yourself.
-Whole wheat flour may also work as a swap for oats.
+You can probably substitute coconut flour or almond flour instead, but I haven’t had the chance to test those yet.
+Try adding cottage cheese to my coconut flour pancakes or almond flour pancakes if you feel like experimenting.
+Whole wheat flour may also work as a substitute for oats.

 How long will these pancakes last?